 The death of a significant person can be a time of great pain.
 Grief may affect you physically and emotionally.
 You may experience shock and numbness; sadness, anger, fatigue and exhaustion; restlessness and irritability.
 You may find yourself crying unexpectedly, searching for something or you may be forgetful, confused or distracted.
 The experienced team from Chaplaincy Grief Care offers support and education for family and friends.
 We invite you to follow a path through the pain that assists you in adjusting to life without the person who died, as well as finding meaning again.

-- 10-week support groups are available for adults who have had a spouse, partner or other significant person die and are seeking a safe place to share their grief experiences with others.
-Click here for our current schedule.
+- 10-week support groups and drop-in groups are available for adults who have had a spouse, partner or other significant person die and are seeking a safe place to share their grief experiences with others.
+Click here for our Spring 2018 schedule.